Wiki ransomware removal instructions

 What is Wiki?

-Wiki is a piece of malicious software, classified as ransomware, belonging to the Crysis/Dharma malware family.
-Credit for discovering Wiki belongs to Jakub Kroustek.
-It is designed to encrypt data and keep it locked, until a ransom is paid (i.e. decryption software/tool is purchased).
-As this malicious program encrypts data, it renames files with a unique ID number (generated for each victim), its developers' email address and the ".wiki" extension.
-For example, a file tilted "1.jpg" would appear as something like "1.jpg.id-1E857D00.[email@example.com ].wiki", and so forth.
-After this process is complete, Wiki drops a file named "FILES ENCRYPTED.txt" on the desktop and displays a pop-up window.
+Discovered by Jakub Kroustek and belonging to the Crysis/Dharma malware family, Wiki is malicious software classified as ransomware.
+It is designed to encrypt data and keep it locked until a ransom is paid (i.e., decryption software/tool is purchased).
+When this malicious program encrypts data, it renames files with a unique ID number (generated for each victim), the developer's email address, and the ".wiki" extension.
+For example, "1.jpg" might be renamed to a filename such as "1.jpg.id-1E857D00.[firstname.lastname@example.org ].wiki".
+After this process is complete, Wiki stores a file named "FILES ENCRYPTED.txt" on the desktop and displays a pop-up window.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Most ransomware programs share certain common qualities.
-Maze 2019, MedusaLocker, Deal are a few examples of similar infections to Wiki.
-All ransomware encrypts files and demands payment for their decryption.
-However, there are some crucial differences - the cryptographic algorithm they use (symmetric or asymmetric) and the size of the ransom.
-The latter are usually between three-digit and four-digit sums (in USD).
-Cyber criminals prefer digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.), as transactions of such are difficult/impossible to trace.
-The only cases when decryption without the involvement of the criminals is possible - is when the ransomware is still in development and/or has flaws/bugs.
-To protect data from encrypting/damaging attacks, it is recommended to keep backups in remote servers and/or unplugged storage devices.
-Due to both being liable to damage, it is preferable to store several backup copies in different locations.
+Most ransomware programs share certain common traits.
+Maze 2019, MedusaLocker, and Deal are some examples of infections akin to Wiki.
+All ransomware encrypts files and demands payment for decryption.
+There are some differences: cryptographic algorithm used (symmetric or asymmetric) and size of ransom.
+Ransoms are usually between a three-digit and four-digit sum (in USD).
+Cyber criminals prefer digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.), as these transactions are difficult/impossible to trace.
+Decryption without the involvement of these criminals is only possible when the ransomware is still in development and/or has flaws/bugs.
+To protect data from encryption/damaging attacks, maintain backups on remote servers and/or unplugged storage devices.
+These are also liable to damage, so store several backup copies in different locations.

 How did ransomware infect my computer?